Blog, AC installation

 Air conditioners cool your home.
 They pull warm air from inside.
 Then, they blow it over cold coils.
 These coils use a special liquid called refrigerant.
 The refrigerant absorbs heat.
 After that, the cooled air goes back into your room.
 This process needs electricity to run the compressor, fans, and other parts.

 Air conditioners work hard in hot weather.
 Reliable air conditioning in Cape Town keeps homes cool even during peak summer heat.
-The bigger your room, the more power they need — especially when it comes to air conditioning in Cape Town during long summer days.
+The bigger your room, the more power they need — especially during long summer days.
 Also, older units might use more electricity.
 Newer models are often more efficient.

 How Do Heaters Work?